ncatlab/nlab-content/pages/5/6/1/3/23165/content.md

 (See Theorem~3.23 in Pirkovskii.)
-The category of [[Stein spaces]] of finite embedding dimension is contravariantly equivalent to the category of finitely generated [[EFC-algebras]].
+The category of [[Stein spaces]] of finite embedding dimension is contravariantly equivalent to the category of those finitely generated [[EFC-algebras]] defined by closed ideals.
 The equivalence functor sends a [[Stein space]] to its [[EFC-algebra]] of global sections.

 ## Related concepts